baditaflorin/github-stars/readme.md

 *   [khoj-ai/flint](https://github.com/khoj-ai/flint): Journal with Khoj on WhatsApp.
 Supports multi-lingual audio messages, references previous conversations for context aware responses
 *   [topoteretes/cognee](https://github.com/topoteretes/cognee): Memory for AI Agents in 6 lines of code
 *   [khoj-ai/khoj](https://github.com/khoj-ai/khoj): Your AI second brain.
 Self-hostable.
 Get answers from the web or your docs.
 Build custom agents, schedule automations, do deep research.
 Turn any online or local LLM into your personal, autonomous AI (gpt, claude, gemini, llama, qwen, mistral).
 Get started - free.
-*   [NVIDIA/TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM): TensorRT LLM provides users with an easy-to-use Python API to define Large Language Models (LLMs) and supports state-of-the-art optimizations to perform inference efficiently on NVIDIA GPUs.
-TensorRT LLM also contains components to create Python and C++ runtimes that orchestrate the inference execution in a performant way.
 *   [Sanaelotfi/sublora-bounds-for-llms](https://github.com/Sanaelotfi/sublora-bounds-for-llms): Computing compression-based generalization bounds for LLMs using SubLoRA
 *   [autodistill/autodistill](https://github.com/autodistill/autodistill): Images to inference with no labeling (use foundation models to train supervised models).
 *   [fdalvi/NeuroX](https://github.com/fdalvi/NeuroX): A Python library that encapsulates various methods for neuron interpretation and analysis in Deep NLP models.